makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 <img src="/assets/tasting/naa-leopold.jpg" style="width: 40%; margin: 0 1em 1em 0;" align="left" />

 Leopold Bros. absinthe is an interesting one.
 [The Leopold Bros.
-Distillery](http://www.leopoldbros.com/) first came to my attention through their blackberry flavorted whiskey, an unoaked whiskey flavored with blackberry syrup.
+Distillery](http://www.leopoldbros.com/) first came to my attention through their blackberry flavored whiskey, an unoaked whiskey flavored with blackberry syrup.
 It's a delightful combination that wound up in a drink at my local bar, Elliot's.
 I ran to the store to pick some up after learning about the ingredients of the drink, and right there next to it on the shelf was the Leopold Bros. absinthe.

 I hadn't been drinking absinthe in quite a while -- I'd run out of my initial order of french absinthes, and didn't really want to pick up any more for the outrageous international shipping costs.
 I grabbed a bottle of this on a whim and took it home.